 There are parties who have the standing to bring an SCPA 2103 proceeding besides the fiduciary.
 Those who have some standing to the estate are also allowed to bring such as proceeding if they have allowed to under New York law.
 Some examples of this would be parties who have an interest in the proceedings, such as creditors or beneficiaries, who are attempting to force the fiduciary to act when it comes to gathering up estate property.

-SCPA 2103 proceedings are litigation just like many other types of civil cases, meaning that a skilled New York City estate attorney, who understands all of the requirements of such a proceeding when it comes to the civil procedure relating to bringing a 2103 proceeding in front of the court.
+SCPA 2103 proceedings are litigation just like many other types of civil cases.
+A skilled New York City estate attorney who understands the procedural requirements is essential.
 Call New York City estate attorney Albert Goodwin at (212) 233-1233.